foxthefox/ioBroker.milight/README.md

 * ??

 ## known issues:
-* color bar in widget to be corrected
 * v5 rgb color accepted, but always blue
 * v6 color slider in widget not compatible to datapoint